Smart Package Sorting – Add Intelligence to Your Warehouse

 The following map depicts the location markup for the exact address “202, Esteem Gardenia behind swathi gardenia, Sahakara nagar, Bangalore”

-The Google markup (Black pin) pinpoints to a nearby landmark ‘Swati Gardenia’ which is a restaurant instead of the delivery address.
+The Google markup (Black pin) pinpoints to a nearby landmark ‘Swati Gardenia’, a restaurant instead of the delivery address.

 Locus Geocoder (Green Pin) pinpoints the exact address on the map irrespective of any obscure landmark mentioned by the end customer in their addresses, thus capturing accurate location instead of vague landmark.

 A significant reason for the success of Locus Geocoder is the access to a high volume of address data that our clients share with us along with the delivery information associated with those addresses.
-As the size of data increases so does our accuracy in geocoding leading to more profitable and optimised delivery routes.
+As the size of data increases, our geocoding accuracy leads to more profitable and optimized delivery routes.

 How Auto-Sortation functions